Autonomous-Finance/ao-process-testing/README.md

 ### Flexibility

 You are free to implement the internal state of mocked processess as you see fit, such that subsequent calls to `handle(msg)` yield realistic results.

+You can skip execution of `ao.send()` entirely for any particular test file by using `_G.IsInUnitTest = true`.
+This is useful if you want to perform a unit test of **Type 2**:
+A specific handler is implemented as a separate function as described [above](#problem-framing).
+It performs internal state updates of many kinds, involving multiple modules.
+During execution it sends out messages that are not essential to the correct execution flow. (logging, syncing, success confirmations etc.).
+By using the unit test flag, it's possible to test these handler execution functions without

 #### Virtual Time